gklabs/gklabs.github.io/wedding.markdown

 We met in college and took some same classes :)

 * **What is the maplai/abbaayi and ponnu/ammayi doing ?**
-Giridhar graduated his Masters in Operations Research from George Mason university and is currently pursuing his final year of Ph.D. in Medical Informatics there.
+Giridhar graduated his Masters in Operations Research from George Mason University and is currently pursuing his final year of Ph.D. in Medical Informatics there.
-Haritha graduated her masters in Data Analytics Engineering and is currently a Senior Consultant at CGI.
+Haritha graduated her masters in Data Analytics Engineering from Mason and is currently a Senior Consultant at CGI.
 They are located in the DMV area in east coast, USA.

 * **What are their interests?**